MuhammedFatihAsan/ML-Project/README.md

 ```

 **5. 🔧 Configure Notebook Git Filters (Crucial!):**
-To prevent merge conflicts caused by Jupyter Notebook outputs and metadata, **you must run this command once** after installing requirements:
+To prevent merge conflicts caused by Jupyter Notebook outputs and metadata, **you must run this command once** after installing requirements.

+*(Make sure your virtual environment is activated before running this command)*:
 ```bash
 nbstripout --install
 ```